 This year, perhaps more than in any previous year, getting settled felt much like putting on a favourite pair of sweats and getting comfortable!
 San Miguel just feels like home!

 Six years ago, Bev and I were not sure this arrangement of leasing a house together … initially for a month, now stretched into two 😊 would work for either of us.
 However, we both figured, what the heck, let’s give it a whirl.
 We jumped in with enthusiasm and a positive attitude fuelling our decision, certain it would work for us!!

 We have been friends, albeit not close ones initially, for over twenty five years.
 What a pleasant surprise to discover we are so darn compatible as roommates!!
 Who knew 😊?!!
-We respect each other’s quirks ….. (well, perhaps tolerate would be a more accurate term … from Bev’s perspective 😂) … 😗!! … we enjoy each other’s company, attending the various festivals, plays, dinners out with friends, hanging out together in our home away from home …
+We respect each other’s quirks ….. (well, perhaps tolerate would be a more accurate term … certainly from Bev’s perspective 😂) … 😗!! … we enjoy each other’s company, attending the various festivals, plays, dinners out with friends, hanging out together in our home away from home …

-documentaries, movies, and oh my yes, yoga with the incomparable Antonio, a highlight every week.
+or attending documentaries at the local bibliotheca, movies, and oh my yes, yoga with the incomparable Antonio, a highlight every week.